ylxxwx/exampleweb/content/cn/blog/_index.md

 ---
-title: "Docsy Blog"
+title: "Blogs"
-linkTitle: "Blog"
+linkTitle: "Blog in Chinese"
 menu:
   main:
     weight: 30
 ---

 This is the **blog** section.
-It has two categories: News and Releases.
+It has two categories: Life and Techs.

 Files in these directories will be listed in reverse chronological order.